MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ### Discrepancies between REST APIs and usage metrics

 The Power BI [Reports REST APIs](/rest/api/power-bi/reports) and [Admin REST APIs](/rest/api/power-bi/admin) also use Power BI service data.
 For the reasons described in the previous section, report counts (the number of reports) from the APIs can differ from report counts in usage metrics.
 Report counts derived from the APIs are unaffected by client issues and should be considered accurate.
 Also note that the admin APIs give you the "current state" of the Power BI deployment and only consider what exists at the time of the request.
-The classic usage metrics report has 90 days of data, and the "total count" there represents unique reports viewed over 90 days.
+The My Workspace usage metrics report has 90 days of data, and the "total count" there represents unique reports viewed over 90 days.
 If reports are deleted after they are viewed, they are not counted by the admin APIs but will be counted in the historical data feeding the usage report.

-### Classic Usage Metrics are not supported with Private Links
+### My Workspace Usage Metrics are not supported with Private Links

-If your organization is using [Private Links](../enterprise/service-security-private-links.md), classic usage metrics reports will contain no data.
+If your organization is using [Private Links](../enterprise/service-security-private-links.md), My Workspace usage metrics reports will contain no data.
 There is currently a limitation when transferring client information over private links.

 ### Other considerations